KadirTarti/Digital_Solutions/README.md

 ## Description 🟢

-In this project, a Horoscope web page showing horoscope cards was developed.
-The navbar links on the homepage are redirected through components in the background.
-It can be observed that the endpoints in the address bar change when the links are clicked.
-When you hover over Tarot cards, information about that zodiac sign is shown on the card.
-The fixed feature was used to keep the navbar fixed at the top when scrolling.
+In this project, especially scss-sass skills are demonstrated.
+All css features in the project were created via scss.
+The goal of the project is to style different elements on different pages via scss and create a holistic web page.

 ## Outcome 🎥